Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

  </html>
 ```

 Open your web page.
 It won't show anything on the page.
-However, if you go to the console in the Developer Tools again, you will see the message from the console.log.
+However, if you go to the console in the Developer Tools again, you will see the console.log message.
 Console.log is an excellent way to find out what is happening in your JavaScript code.

 Next, let's talk about variables in JavaScript.